 scissors (✌️ a fist with the index and middle fingers together forming a V).

-• The game has only three possible outcomes other than a tie: a player who decides to play rock will beat another player who has chosen scissors ("rock crushes scissors") but will lose to one who has played paper ("paper covers rock"); a play of paper will lose to a play of scissors ("scissors cut paper").
+who has played paper ("paper covers rock"); a play of paper will lose to a play of scissors ("scissors cut paper").
 If both players choose the same shape, the game is tied.
-In any case, it is replayed as many times as desired.
+In any case, it is

-• In a bitter version of the game, at the end of each clash the loser is punished with a humble display of violence - the loser holds his/her playing hand extended, and the winner (using the two scissors fingers closed), hits a stroke on the outer part of the hand at a point close to the wrist.
+the two scissors fingers closed), hits a stroke on the outer part of the hand at a point close to the wrist.
 Beware!
-As the game proceeds, the redness of the hands, pain, and the power of strokes will probably increase.
+As the game proceeds, the redness of the hands, pain, and the power of strokes

-• For winning tips at RPS, click on the image below.
-You may also want to check a related news story here
+- For winning tips at RPS, click on the image below.
+You may also want to check a related news story here.

-• Wanna know even more about RPS?
+- Wanna know even more about RPS?
 Read more at Wikipedia.

 Bonus: Francis Alys's video Piedra, Papel y Tijeras (rock paper scissors) from his beautiful video series on children's games.